-- Flange covers have been removed.

-- The system is voltage-free and secured to prevent reactivation.

-- There are no foreign objects in the pump.
+- Corrosion protection agent has been removed if necessary. - Flange covers have been removed. - The system is voltage-free and secured to prevent reactivation. - There are no foreign objects in the pump.

 - 1. Position the pump at the installation location. - 2.
 Align the pump. - 3.
 If installed horizontally, bolt the foot to the foundation. - 4.
 Connect pipes. - 5.
 Connect the motor according to the wiring diagram. - 6.
 Protect cable glands to prevent dust and moisture from entering. - 7.
-Fill and ventilate the pump. - 8.
-Check the direction of rotation.
+Fill and ventilate the pump.

+8. Check the direction of rotation.

 Briefly switch on the motor and immediately switch it off again.
 Monitor the direction of rotation of the fan impeller.
 The direction of rotation must correspond to the direction of rotation arrow.
-If the direction of rotation on the motor is incorrect, check the electrical connection and also check the switchgear if necessary.
+If the direction of rotation is incorrect, check the electrical connection on the motor, and also check the switchgear if necessary.